pfeerick/edgetx/EdgeTX-Installation-Guide.md

 1. Open EdgeTX flasher if it is not still open.
 2. Plug in your radio (radio power should be off).
 3. Select “Flash” from the menu on the left side of the screen.
-4. Select “edgetx-firmware-v2.4.0rc4” from the option “Firmware Branch”
+4. Select “Releases” for the option “Firmware Branch”
-5. Select the latest firmware for the “Firmware Version”
+5. Select the release version that you want (currently **_v2.4.0_** is the latest offical release) for the “Firmware Version”
 6. Once metadata is downloaded, select the **CORRECT** radio type that you intend to flash.
 7. Select “Write”.
 You will see a message “Downloading bin” and then a “Flashing” popup with the flashing progress.
 Eventually, you will see “File downloaded successfully”.
 Ignore any error messages after that and click on "Close".
 8. After the flashing is complete, restart your radio and you should be greeted with "Welcome to EdgeTX."